ucsb-cs184-f24/team07-LayItOut/team/sprint01/lect03.md

 * Vaani Arora

 ### Notes:
+* Discussing what platform we want to do our app (Unity, ReactNative)
+* Updating problem scenario

 ### Future Meetings:
-* Monday Lecture
-* Wednesday Lecture
+* Lectures
 * Thursdays between 1-3 (meetings outside of class time)
-* Friday Section
+* Sections